kiking0501/Wordle-Solver/README.md

 The ``<solver>``  is either ``heuristic``, ``small-mig``, or ``large-mig``.  (*mig* stands for *Maximum Information Gain*).
 The default is ``heuristic``.

 The ``<first-guess>`` specifies a fixed word for the solver to use in the first guess.
 The default is ``raise``.

 The ``<mode>`` is either ``interactive`` or ``analysis`` and the mode arguments are as follows:

 - ``interactive``: (examples as above) guess an unknown target with the manual response from the user, or add ``--with_target`` to specify a simulation process.

 - ``analysis``: for analyzing the worst and average number of guesses of the solver.

-  Run ``$ python main.py analysis`` and the solver will simulate the guessing process for all potential target words using with the fixed first guess word (see above to change the first guess word).
+  Run ``$ python main.py analysis`` and the solver will simulate the guessing process for all potential target words using the fixed first guess word (see above to change the first guess word).

   Run ``$ python main.py analysis --topK <topK>`` to run the above analysis for the automatically selected top-K first-guess words (that have the highest internal solver score).

   ![Analysis](img/analysis_topK.png)